vishudhiman/FrontendEcommerce/README.md

 `
 ## Features of My website

-- Login And Signup Page with Modal Popup
+- LOGIN And Signup Page with Modal Popup
 - Responsive Navbar and Image Slider
 - About Us Page
 - Contact Us page